Women in IT

 FDM’s Commitment To Women In IT

-As the UK’s leading IT graduate employer, boasting a strong female presence on its management team, FDM is committed to encouraging more women to pursue a career in IT.
+As a leading IT employer, boasting a strong female presence on its management team, FDM is committed to encouraging more women to pursue a career in IT.
 As a company we recently demonstrated our commitment to gender equality by signing the UKRC CEO Charter.

 FDM Female Champions act as role models to women both internally and externally, and are on hand to offer mentorship and advice to employees at all levels.
 They offer guidance and support to internal staff and organise external networking sessions and ‘Women in IT’ events that are open to all.